 Shopify is home to many online stores.
 These stores aim to provide a good user experience to channel traffic into conversions.
 One can optimize Shopify stores to achieve that.
-Google Optimize, Google’s free A/B testing tool, is also used by many shops who want to use A/B testing without spending a fortune.
+Google Optimize, Google’s free ab test development tool, is also used by many shops who want to use A/B testing without spending a fortune.
 Shopify and Google Optimize, if combined, can raise your conversion rates to maximize profits, if done efficiently.

 Why Google Optimize for Shopify A/B Testing?

 Google Optimize is a free tool that comes with a few limitations, but it still competes with paid tools such as Optimizely, VWO, Convert, and more.
 There is a paid version called Optimize 360, to which one can upgrade if necessary.
 Other than price point, the reasons to choose Google Optimize to A/B test your Shopify store include:

 It’s not limited to one specific type of testing.
 Unlike landing-page-specific testing tools, Google Optimize can run variety of tests, such as:

 - A/B testing (split testing): Split testing is the most common and most used method of ab test development.
 It could be the most simple or most complex method, depending on the elements that are competing against each other.